SaraMolas/SaraMolas/README.md

 ### Hi there 👋

-Hi,I'm Sara🙌, a recently-graduated PhD in Circuits Neuroscience at [UCL](https://barry-lab.com/people/).
+Hi, I'm Sara🙌, a recently-graduated PhD in Circuits Neuroscience at [UCL](https://barry-lab.com/people/).

 **About me:**